carolwu65/digi.taiwan/_news/2018-10-31-telecoms-mobile-broadband-markets-taiwan-2018-2023-taiwan.md

 # Key Developments

-.Taiwan is implementing a strategy to attain a significant share of the global IoT market.
+* Taiwan is implementing a strategy to attain a significant share of the global IoT market.
-.Fixed line penetration is predicted to gradually decline over the next five years to 2023.
+* Fixed line penetration is predicted to gradually decline over the next five years to 2023.
-.Cross border online shopping trade is continuing to grow strongly in Taiwan.
+* Cross border online shopping trade is continuing to grow strongly in Taiwan.
-.Market penetration in the fixed broadband subscriber market has remained flat over the past five years.
+* Market penetration in the fixed broadband subscriber market has remained flat over the past five years.
-.Taiwan has taken steps to develop a digital economy, encompassing digital media and e-services.
+* Taiwan has taken steps to develop a digital economy, encompassing digital media and e-services.
-.Line Corp has announced its entrance into Taiwan's MVNO market.
+* Line Corp has announced its entrance into Taiwan's MVNO market.
-.APT is the first operator to receive approval to build a trial 5G network.
+* APT is the first operator to receive approval to build a trial 5G network.
-.Slowing mobile broadband growth is predicted over the next five years to 2023.
+* Slowing mobile broadband growth is predicted over the next five years to 2023.

 # Companies Featured

-.Asia Pacific Broadband Telecommunications
+* Asia Pacific Broadband Telecommunications
-.Asia Pacific Telecom
+* Asia Pacific Telecom
-.Chunghwa Telecom
+* Chunghwa Telecom
-.Far Eastone
+* Far Eastone
-.GigaMedia
+* GigaMedia
-.Global Mobile
+* Global Mobile
-.New Century Infocom
+* New Century Infocom
-.Taiwan Fixed Network Telecom
+* Taiwan Fixed Network Telecom
-.Taiwan Mobile
+* Taiwan Mobile
-.Tatung Telecom
+* Tatung Telecom
-.Vibo Telecom Ambit
+* Vibo Telecom Ambit
-.WiMAX Telecom
+* WiMAX Telecom

 # Topics Covered